ghazalrafiei/ghazalrafiei.github.io/_pages/about.md

 * Data Structure and Algorithms (2019 and 2020)
 * Mathematical Software II (2018)

-### Teacher Assistant at University of Southern California
+### Teacher Assistant at the University of Southern California

 * CSCI 356: Computer Systems (2023) -->